svaus/blog/content/about.md

 draft: false
 ---

+# Introduction

 Myself, Sanket Kumar Verma, and I love coding.
 Infact not coding but its kind of art, trying to understand complex business problems in a Developer way.
 Is there a difference?
 Yes.
 Finding most suited solution for the problem is very important.
 Application Architect with 13+ years of experience working in Software Industry.
 Australian experience around 8 years while working in Sydney.

-Tools and Technologies:
+# Tools and Technologies:
 •   Experience integration/application architect in Microservices, DevOps, Azure, Asp.Net/Core, Web API, APIM, Azure deployment, Azure Service Fabric, Azure Service Bus, RabbitMQ, ReactJS, Docker, Mulesoft
 •   Git, TFS, Azure DevOps, Octopus, GitLab, Team City
 Strengths: